isabellarmonteiro/Bangladesh/docs/water/06_water_activities.md

 IWMI began working in Bangladesh in 1988.
 Although the center currently does not have staff permanently residing in Bangladesh,

 ### Major Contributions and Reach
+MENTION THAT FROM THE START THE WORK HAD THE OBJECTIVE OF BEING PRO-POOR, INCLUSIVE AND OF GENDER EQUALITY

 #### <b>Water Productivity</b>